 70% coursework essay assignment (3,000 words); 30% multiple choice examination.

-(NB: In the case of international exchange students here only for the Autumn Term who are unable to sit an examination, the examination may be replaced by a single piece of coursework of increased length.)
+(NB: In the case of short-term exchange students whose registration ends before the summer term, the examination may be replaced by a single piece of coursework of increased length.)

 Davies, G., Forensic Psychology.
 Wiley, 2008.